-"Redemption Notice" has the meaning set out in "Declaration of Trust - Redemption of Trust Units".

-"Resident Canadian" means a Person who is a resident of Canada for purposes of the Tax Act.

-"Short Term Trading Fee" means the fee (if any) that is applied against the redemption proceeds payable to a Trust Unitholder for an early redemption of Trust Units, which fee is set out in the subscription agreement entered into between the Subscriber and the Issuer in respect of the Trust Units.
-See "Purchase Options".
+- "Redemption Notice" has the meaning set out in "Declaration of Trust Redemption of Trust Units". - "Resident Canadian" means a Person who is a resident of Canada for purposes of the Tax Act. - "Short Term Trading Fee" means the fee (if any) that is applied against the redemption proceeds payable to a Trust Unitholder for an early redemption of Trust Units, which fee is set out in the subscription agreement entered into between the Subscriber and the Issuer in respect of the Trust Units.
+See "Purchase Options". - "Special Voting Units" means special voting units of the Issuer, which shall entitle the holder to one vote per Special Voting Unit and are issued in connection with or in relation to Redeemable LP Units, for the purpose of providing voting rights with respect to the Issuer to the holders of the Redeemable LP Units. - "Subscriber" means a Subscriber of Trust Units in connection with this Offering. - "Subsidiary" means, with respect to any Person (other than an individual), any other Person (other than an individual), the financial results of which would be required to be consolidated with those of the first Person's in the preparation of the first Person's consolidated financial statements if prepared in accordance with GAAP. - "Take-Over Bid" has the meaning given to such term in the Securities Act (Ontario), as amended from time to time.

-"Stratford Property" means the property located at 30-31 Campbell Court, Stratford, Ontario.

-"Subscriber" means a Subscriber of Trust Units in connection with this Offering.

-"Subsidiary" means, with respect to any Person (other than an individual), any other Person (other than an individual), the financial results of which would be required to be consolidated with those of the first Person's in the preparation of the first Person's consolidated financial statements if prepared in accordance with GAAP.

-"Take-Over Bid" has the meaning given to such term in the Securities Act (Ontario), as amended from time to time.